EricBojs/EricBojs/README.md

 Welcome to my Github ✨
 Currently, I'm pursuing a masters degree in Financial Mathematics at KTH in Stockholm, Sweden.
 My B.Sc was in Applied Mathematics and Industrial Economics, also at KTH - I was on an exchange to ETH Zürich where I studied risk mathematics among other things, and I was a visiting student at the University of Nairobi during my last semester.

-I mostly operate in private repos, but some are available to the public (_or somewhat available_) 🍳
+I mostly operate in private repos, but some are available to the public (_or somewhat available_) 🍳 Reason for this is that most of my work involve Topological Data Analysis where I use licensed libraries not available to the public yet.

 ### Barcoding Nairobi
 ⚡ My most interesting work is in the field of **Topological Data Analysis**.